Download This Sample

-- The colonies had no central government at the beginning of the war, so delegates from all the colonies were sent to form the first Continental Congress.
+- The colonies had no central government at the beginning of the war, so delegates from all of the colonies were sent to form the first Continental Congress.

-- George Washington, a former military officer and wealthy Virginian, was appointed Commander in Chief of the Continental Army.
+- George Washington, a former military officer and wealthy Virginian, was appointed Commander-in-Chief of the Continental Army.

 - Members of the Continental Congress wrote a letter to King George of England outlining their complaints and declaring their independence from England.

 - On July 4, 1776, the Continental Congress adopted the Declaration of Independence, in which the colonies declared their independence from England.

 - On October 17, 1777, the Battles of Saratoga brought a huge victory for the Americans after the defeat and surrender of General John Burgoyne.

 - The winter of 1777 to 1778 became a huge challenge for General Washington as they spent winter training at Valley Forge.

 - By February 16, 1778, France honored the Treaty of Alliance with America and recognized them as an independent country from Britain.